 Failure to stop your motor vehicle when law enforcement has directed you to do so constitutes fleeing and eluding.
+Penalties will increase depending on additional factors like lights and sirens being activated or causing injury or death.

-- If you engage in a high speed chase or reckless driving, you commit a 2nd degree felony. - If you continue at a low speed without attempt of apprehension you have committed a 3rd degree felony. - If you stop at a law enforcement command and then drive off again you have committed a 3rd degree felony.
+- If you are convicted of fleeing or eluding your license will be revoked for 1 to 5 years. - If you engage in a high speed chase or reckless driving, you commit a 2nd degree felony. - If you continue at a low speed without attempt of apprehension you have committed a 3rd degree felony. - If you stop at a law enforcement command and then drive off again you have committed a 3rd degree felony.